 From the creation of the single most important identification for the company, the logo, to various color layouts and marketing collateral, graphic design is the skill used to create this identity.

 The creation of this identity takes into account years of practice and a thorough knowledge of what goes into creating visual design for a new brand.
-Not only do the aspects of the design have to be completely different from every other brands out there, this by itself requires detailed knowledge of both local and international brands.
+Not only does the aspects of the design have to be completely different from every other brand out there, but this by itself also requires detailed knowledge of both local and international brands.

 The designs reflected in this manner are not chosen at random.
 Each logo takes into consideration the personal philosophy of the brand it seeks to represent.
 A construction company may see rustic elements or even the use of construction material design in their logo.

 The selection of colors can take into account various factors, such as the theme of the project, the mood or setting the project illuminates, whether the business owner has any color preferences or any colors they consider lucky among others.

 Graphic design is primarily used in creating visual cues for marketing campaigns.
 The basic idea is to create an aesthetic that helps the customer to immediately identify what the brand is.
 Successful branding campaigns from big corporations serve as existing testaments of that.

-Without graphic design, corporate branding would be a colorless world of numbers and figures.
+Without graphic design, corporate and marketing branding would be a colorless world of numbers and figures.
 But with design, each brand gets a personalized identity that makes them stand out and catch attention.